next-theme/theme-next-docs/source/docs/theme-settings/custom-pages.md

 <!-- endtab -->

 <!-- tab Setting Page Type → -->
-Edit the new page and change the type to `"tags"`, theme will show tags cloud automatically in this page.
+Edit the new page and change the type to `tags`, theme will show tags cloud automatically in this page.
 Page content looks like following:

 ```md
 title: Tags